 - Thomas Hind

 - Duncan Logie

 All nominees have personally agreed to take part in the election which will be conducted electronically and under the single-transferable-vote system from 9am on 20 March until 4pm on 21 March 2017.

 The schedule for the election is as follows:

-- 17th & 18th February – Voting Open: Between 9am on Monday 17th – 5pm Tuesday the 18th, voting in the election for rector will be open.
+- 20th & 21st March 2017 – Voting Open: Between 9am on Monday 20th – 4pm Tuesday the 21st March, voting in the election for rector will be open.
 Voting takes place online.
 You simply need your University login details and an internet connection.
 The link for voting will be widely advertised as soon as polls open.